MatthewYong/recipes-connected/README.md

 ## UX
-To understand what the end result of the website needs to be, we need to define the development process of each stage.
+To understand what the result of the website needs to be, we need to define the development process of each stage.
 This can be done by analysing and breaking down the problem into five planes:

 ### Strategy Plane
 The strategy plane defines the developer’s objective and the user needs (goals).